openHytaleProject/.github/profile/README.md

 **openHytale** is a community-driven reverse engineering and decompilation project for the game **Hytale**.
 Once we get our hands on the game files, we will begin analyzing, documenting, and understanding how Hytale works internally.

 > ⚠️ **Disclaimer:** This project is not affiliated with Hytale or Hypixel Studios.
-> No Hytale files will be included in this repository.
-> All research is for educational and modding purposes only.
+> > All research is for educational and modding purposes only.

 ---